icetlab/icetlab.github.io/README.md

 The [website landing page](https://www.icet-lab.eu) has an entry for news items.
 News items can either be short (just a date and a string) or long (link to a subpage).

 News entries are created by adding a new markdown page in the [correct folder](https://github.com/icetlab/icetlab.github.io/tree/master/_news) (`_news`).
 All markdown files in this directory are rendered automatically, no further configuration is needed.
-Prefix the file name with the date, as this is used to determine the order in which the markdown is rendered (and newest entries should come first, of course).
+Prefix the file name with the date, as this is used to determine the order in which the markdown is rendered (and newest entries should come first, of course). *Pages cannot have a filename with more than one underscore `_`!*

 Check the existing examples to see how to create short or long news entries.